MaherKaram/snake-royale/README.md

 4. Packs that length into a **4-byte unsigned integer in network byte order**.
 5. Sends the header and payload together.

-The receiver first reads exactly four bytes to determine the message length, then continues reading until the entire payload has arrived.
+The receiver first reads exactly four bytes to determine the message length, then continues reading until the full payload has arrived.

-This correctly handles cases where TCP splits a logical message across multiple packets or socket reads.
+This handles cases where TCP splits a logical application message across multiple socket reads.

-Example application message:
+Example:

 ```json
 {